Vualto/vudrm-public-docs/docs/source/integrations/casting/chromecast.md

 ## Receiver

-setup of the host within your `receiver` application.
+Setup of the host within your `receiver` application.

 ```javascript
 if (event.data.media && event.data.media.contentId){